vcz-fr/TheFollowUp/_posts/2012/05/2012-05-11-windows-rt-google-mozilla.md

     url: "https://www.cnetfrance.fr/news/navigateurs-et-windows-rt-google-soutient-la-demarche-de-mozilla-39771638.htm"
     dead: false

-tweet: "The support is expected: Google is as affected by this decision as Mozilla!"
+message: "The support is expected: Google is as affected by this decision as Mozilla!"
 ---